The Bible, Nakedness and The Christian Naturist

-We are indebted to the editor and publisher of Fig leaf Forum for allowing us to use their material in this website.
-The following are items that are used to explain what Christian naturists agree on:
+We are indebted to the Fig Leaf Forum for allowing us to use their material in this website.
+The following are items explain what Christian naturists agree on:

-The Bible never describes human nakedness as being inherently shameful or inherently sinful.
+The Bible never describes human nakedness as being inherently shameful or sinful.

 - Mankind was created “in the image of God” (Genesis 1.27), “naked and unashamed” (Genesis 2.25).